jdowens/finagle/README.md

 However, there are some other parameters at play, too: if the client specifies idle timeouts, the connection is jettisoned if idle (for the parameterized amount of time).
 Unless the connection count is maximized to every host, requests will never queue.

+Another useful parameter is limiting the number of waiters by setting `hostConnectionMaxWaiters`; requests that arrive when the number of waiters exceeds this number immediately return a `Future.exception(TooManyWaitersException)`.

+Reducing high lock contention via a fast, lock-free buffer is the goal of the experimental `expHostConnectionBufferSize(n)` parameter in the pool, where `n` should be set to the number of expected outstanding requests at a time (overestimating is better than underestimating, and power-of-two sizes of `n` may be faster).
+This parameter is currently experimental and will eventually be integrated into the mainline code (as `hostConnectionBufferSize`).

 Note that finagle also exports a number of useful stats that allow you to inspect the state of the pool(s), load balancers, and queues.
 These are usually illustrative in explaining exactly why there are N connections to a given host.

 ### Retries